A subtrope of Cephalothorax

 - Monoeyes from the Kid Icarus series are exactly what they say on the tin.

-- A common enemy in the Castlevania series are "flying eyes".
+- A common enemy in the Castlevania series are "flying eyes" (which sometimes have tails).

 - The Killer Eye viruses in the Mega Man Battle Network series.
 They stay perfectly still and attempt to zap anything that enters their line of sight with a paralyzing beam.